Sildenafil: 7 things you should know

 - May not be suitable for some people including those with angina, chest pain, or other heart conditions, liver or kidney problems, blood or bleeding disorders, stomach ulcers, certain eye conditions, or a physical deformity of the penis (such as Peyronie's disease).

-- May interact with some medications including certain antibiotics and antifungals, herbal remedies, HIV medicines and drugs used in the treatment of high blood pressure or prostate disorders.
+- May interact with some medications including certain antibiotics and antifungals, herbal remedies, HIV medicines, nitrates, and drugs used in the treatment of high blood pressure or prostate disorders.
+Sildenafil should not be taken with other PDE-5 inhibitors.

 - Do not consume grapefruit or grapefruit products while taking sildenafil.